celestiaorg/celestia-app/app/benchmarks/README.md

 This way, the default block construction mechanism will only propose blocks that respect these limitations.
 And if a block that doesn't respect them reached consensus, it will still be accepted since this rule is not consensus breaking.

-As specified in [results](results.md) documents, those results were generated on 16 core 48GM RAM machine, and gave us certain thresholds.
+As specified in [results](results.md) document, those results were generated on 16 core 48GB RAM machine, and gave us certain thresholds.
 However, when we run the same experiments on the recommended validator setup, 4 cores 16GB RAM, the numbers were lower.
 These low numbers are what we used in the limits.